-The SRB-9A2 and SRB-9D materials are new production.
-Most of the other SRB9 materials were carried forward from the SRB8 set because they are the same carbon black grades.
-Those SRB8 materials were re-designated for the SRB9 set: SRB-8A2 becomes SRB-9A, SRB-8B2 becomes SRB-9C, SRB-8E2 becomes SRB-9E, SRB-8F2 becomes SRB-9F, and SRB-8G becomes SRB-9G.
-An available N330 grade of carbon black for which precision data is available was selected to become SRB-9B.
-SRB-9H is a high structure tread grade carbon black intended to extend the normalization range for those laboratories needing to test high structure carbon blacks.
+At the initial creation of the SRB9 set the SRB-9A2 and SRB-9D materials were new production.
+Most of the other initial SRB9 materials were carried forward from the SRB8 set because they are the same carbon black grades.
+Those SRB8 materials were re-designated for the SRB9 set: SRB-8A2 became SRB-9A, SRB-8B2 became SRB-9C, SRB-8E2 became SRB-9E, SRB-8F2 became SRB-9F, and SRB-8G became SRB-9G.
+An available N330 grade of carbon black for which precision data was available was selected to become SRB-9B.
+The SRB-9A, 9B, 9C, 9F, and 9H materials are depleted and no longer commercially available, although, they may still be in use in some laboratories.
+They were replaced by the SRB-9A2, 9B2, 9C2, 9F2, and 9H2 materials, respectively.
+SRB-9H and SRB-9H2 are a high structure tread grade carbon black intended to extend the normalization range for those laboratories needing to test high structure carbon blacks.
 It is intended for use with the structure test methods D2414 (OAN), D3493 (COAN), and D7854 (VV50).

 Most of the SRB9 data has been obtained through the Carbon Black (CB) Laboratory Proficiency Rating System (LPRS) program operated by OkStats, Inc. for the benefit of D24.
 The exception is the Interlaboratory Test Program (ITP) that developed the D7854 values for all the SRB9 materials except the SRB-9H material.
 The CB LPRS program includes a large number of laboratories (typically 60 or more) that represent the testing proficiency of the industry.
 The values and limits listed below are the most current as of the date of this publication.
-See page 7 of this Documentation Sheet for additional background on this SRB set.
+See page 9 of this Documentation Sheet for additional background on this SRB set.

 While D24 attempts to produce enough of each SRB material so that they will all be depleted at about the same time and a new SRB set produced, variability in the consumption rate of each material has thwarted this goal.
 Rather than waste the value of the remaining materials when the first material is depleted, D24 has adopted a program of producing supplemental lots of any depleted material.
-The quantity of the supplemental lots is set to be depleted when the last material is depleted, thus extending the life of the set.
+The quantity of the supplemental lots is set with the expectation that they will be depleted when the last material is depleted, thus extending the life of the set.
 Every effort is made to have the supplemental lots produced by the same producer location that produced the initial lot.
 (See ASTM D7849 for information on the nomenclature used for D24 reference materials that identifies these supplemental lots.)